NamrataAcharya02/CS263_PersonaBot/README.md

 # CS263_PersonaBot
+## Annotation guidelines:

+This folder contains the guidelines for the 3 evaluation metrics used: coherence, compassion, correctness.
+Each guideline contains guiding information and instructions for annotating the generated conversations.
 ## table_gen:
 This folder contains code to facilitate converting the json files of chatbot conversations into CSV files with the desired format.
 The generated CSV files are in the folder `CSV_files`.
 To use this, please edit the settings.yml in `./table_gen/` and change the input json and output csv names.
 Make sure you include the extension at the end.